Gancedo-PetCo/image-service/README.md

 ## Working with Riak

-Riak, as I discovered after commiting to th DB, was made my company that no longer exists.
-The tech was bought by another company but, already, i have found some broken links on their website and/or outdated info.
-Since it is hard to find info on the DB, I have included this section for the steps i folowed to use Riak.
+Riak, as I discovered after commiting to the DB, was made a company that no longer exists.
+The tech was bought by another company but, already, I have found some broken links on their website and/or outdated info.
+Since it is hard to find info on the DB, I have included this section for the steps I followed to use Riak.

 1. For MacOs, i followed the instructions found here https://docs.riak.com/riak/kv/2.2.3/setup/installing/mac-osx/index.html